kuriwaki/cces_cumulative/README.md

 CCES cumulative
 ================

-Directory for building a CCES cumulative file collaboratively.
-Project page [here](https://github.com/kuriwaki/cces_cumulative/projects/1).
+Directory for building a CCES cumulative file (2006 - 2016) collaboratively.
+Follow the development of dataset building at [this Github page](https://github.com/kuriwaki/cces_cumulative).
+Project page of tasks [here](https://github.com/kuriwaki/cces_cumulative/projects/1).

+A 2006-2012 cumulative file, as well as datasets from individual years, can be found at the CCES homepage: <https://cces.gov.harvard.edu/>

-Please feel free to file any questions or requests about the cumulative file as Github issues.
+Please feel free to file any questions or requests about the cumulative file as [Github issues](https://github.com/kuriwaki/cces_cumulative/issues).

+Data is currently not tracked, but releases will be made as flat files and a [Crunch dataset](crunch.io).
+For an intermediate dataset, please [email](mailto:kuriwaki@g.harvard.edu).

 Structure of the directory
 --------------------------